 Bob Kerrey rises to top of the crop

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday December 17, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, December 17, 1991

 The 1992 presidential campaign is now in full swing.
 It started with Saturday’s non-binding “beauty contest” in Florida, where Arkansas Gov. Bill Clinton, the presumptive frontrunner, garnered 54% of the 2,000-plus convention delegates.
 Iowa Sen. Tom Harking came in second with 31%, followed by Nebraska Sen. Bob Kerrey and former Massachusetts Sen. Paul Tsongas.